vmware-tanzu/service-instance-migrator-for-cloud-foundry/README.md

           insecure: false
 ```

-The locations of this file can be overridden using environment variables:

-- `SI_MIGRATOR_CONFIG_FILE` will override cli config file location [default: `$HOME/si-migrator.yml`]
-- `SI_MIGRATOR_CONFIG_HOME` will override cli config directory location [default: `.`, `$HOME`, or `$HOME/.config`]

 The `source_api` and `target_api` as well as `source_bosh` and `target_bosh` stanzas will be looked up from Ops Manager,
 so it's not required to set them.
 Command line flags will always override any values found in the config file.

 The `service-instance-migrator` retrieves the encryption key and credentials for the `cloud-controller` database used by
 the `ecs` and `sqlserver` migrations if you do not specify these values.
 It does, however, add some extra time to the
 migration to retrieve them.

 ### Export

 Running `export` without any flags will export all service instances of all supported types from the source foundation.
 This may take a long time depending on how many service instances you have in your source foundation.

 ```shell